securitytxt/security-txt/draft-foudil-securitytxt.md

-The authors would like to acknowledge the help provided during the development of this document by Tom Hudson, Jobert Abma, Gerben Janssen van Doorn, Austin Heap, Stephane Bortzmeyer, Max Smith, Eduardo Vela and Krzysztof Kotowicz.
+The authors would like to acknowledge the help provided during the development of this document by Tom Hudson, Jobert Abma, Gerben Janssen van Doorn, Austin Heap, Stephane Bortzmeyer, Max Smith, Eduardo Vela, and Krzysztof Kotowicz.

-The authors would also like to acknowledge the feedback provided by multiple members of IETF's LAST CALL, SAAG, SECDISPATCH lists.
+The authors would also like to acknowledge the feedback provided by multiple members of IETF's LAST CALL, SAAG, and SECDISPATCH lists.

-Yakov would like to also thank LTS (for everything).
+Yakov would like to also thank L.T.S. (for everything).

 --- back
 # Note to Readers